Shebanee Devadasan

 Crime

-Prior to commencing pupillage, Shebanee worked as a paralegal in a Personal Injury Firm in the UK.
+Prior to commencing pupillage in 2024, Shebanee worked as a paralegal in a Personal Injury Firm in the UK.
 She regularly reviewed medical and engineer reports, extracting the necessary information in order to negotiate settlements in her clients’ favour.
 In Malaysia, Shebanee worked with asylum seekers who were victims of crimes within detention centres, demonstrating her ability to work with vulnerable individuals.

 Shebanee is fluent in Bahasa Malaysia, and has a working knowledge of Bahasa Indonesia.
 As such, she can sensitively communicate with, and explain complex information in a digestible way to, those whose first language is not English.